ZCHAnalytics/terraform-associate-prep/cli-module/resource-state.md

 ## Destroy infrastructure
 Terraform also updates the state file when `terraform destroy` operation runs.
 The terraform.tfstate file still exists, but does not contain any resources.
 The terraform show can be used to confirm that the state file is empty.
-Open the terraform.tfstate file in your file editor.
-The empty resources attribute confirms Terraform destroyed all your previous resources.